John Mallatratt and his close knit team of funeral directors, Stephen Parkin, Gavin Moorby, Liz Greaves, Charlie Marshall and Claire Havenhand.

-Reflecting on the funerals of 3 members of his family he realised that the funeral directors had taken away from him practically all decisions about the funeral.
+Reflecting on the funerals of 3 members of his family John realised that the funeral directors had taken away from him practically all decisions about the funeral.
 He says “I thought that there must be a better way of doing things and decided to leave my well paid job to try and set up a funeral service where people were empowered to make funerals personal and where choice and control were in the hands of families.
 It is a very emotionally rewarding job to do and one which I feel very privileged to carry out.”

 At Gleadless Mount you will probably come across Stephen or Liz who mainly work from there, supported by Lucy and Elaine who look after the administration there.
 Gordon is also predominantly based there too, he helps out with every aspect of funerals.

-At Halifax Road, you're likely to meet Gavin or Claire who are mainly based in this branch, supported by Lisa and Roberta sharing the administrative load, and Mark who has a similar role looking after all the practical aspects of funerals.
+At Halifax Road, you’re likely to meet Gavin, Charlie or Claire who are mainly based in this branch, supported by Lisa and Roberta sharing the administrative load, and Mark who has a similar role looking after all the practical aspects of funerals.
 These are just guidelines though, as the funeral directors and behind the scene staff are interchangeable and can just as easily be found at the other branch.
 Everyone is able to access all the details about individual funerals via their shared internal internet, and on the whole you will be looked after by the person that you first meet throughout, wherever humanly possible.
 This personal attention is part of the ethos of this very ethical and egalitarian company.

 John’s out of death interests include walking, travel, holidays, photography.
 Diehard Birmingham City Football Club “in spite of the misery they cause me.”
 He is a former chair of trustees of the Natural Death Centre.

 Probably everything you would want a funeral director to be.
 John and his team are, simply, terrifically nice people, friendly, humane, attentive.
 Calm.
 Nothing’s too much trouble, they give you all the space you need to make your decisions at your own pace.
-They meet every morning, a small tight-knit team, and share what they’re doing so that, when you ring, whoever answers knows all about you.
+They are a small tight-knit team, and share what they’re doing so that, when you ring, whoever answers knows all about you.
 That’s rare.

 Gleadless Mount is a 1960’s parade type shop.
 Modernly-decorated meeting room inside, simple chapel of rest.
 Bright environment throughout – white walls, pine doors.
 It’s very unfunereal and unfussy, just like the company itself.
 We particularly liked the big modern lamps that provide soft lighting in the meeting rooms and visiting room, and the total lack of barriers – no desks between you and the person helping you with your funeral arrangements.